Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Host Association

 We attempt host associations for our SN sample using the \textit{Galaxy List for Advanced Detector Era} (GLADE; \citealt{GLADE}), Pan-STARRS \citep{PanSTARRS}, and Dark Energy Camera Legacy Survey (DECaLS) Data Release 10 \citep{DECaLS}.
 Each survey contains optical photometry, a spectroscopic or photometric redshift, and shape measurements (semi-major axis, axis ratio, and position angle) for observed galaxies.
-We define a search radius of 60'' for all \texttt{Pröst} runs.
+We define a search radius of 300'' for all \texttt{Pröst} runs.
 For spectroscopically-classified SNe, we construct priors on redshift, fractional offset, and host absolute brightness.
 We set the redshift prior to be a uniform distribution between $0.0001 \leq z \leq 0.6$ (the maximum redshift of our spectroscopic sample).
 We further enforce a nominal SN redshift error of 5\% for sampling across Monte-Carlo runs.
 The likelihood is set by the SN redshift and is calculated as the probability of the reported value relative to a normal distribution with mean of each candidate galaxy's redshift and standard deviation of each host's redshift error.
 We assume fractional offset has a uniform prior between 0 and 10 (in units of the host’s DLR), with a $\Gamma$ function likelihood: $\Gamma(a)$, where $a=0.75$, which steeply decreases the likelihood of a galaxy being the true host for increasing fractional offsets of the transient.
 We define host galaxy brightness as an absolute magnitude ($M$) and set a wide uniform prior and likelihood between $-30<M<20$~mag.
 Absolute magnitudes for observed galaxies are determined using their given spectroscopic or photometric redshifts in each survey.
 For GLADE galaxies, we use $B$-band photometry and for Pan-STARRS and DECaLS galaxies, we use the median of $griz$.
-We find our associations to be dominated by our redshift prior when associating the photometric SN sample; thus, we only use the priors and likelihoods for fractional offset and absolute magnitude (which has a wide enough range to essentially be negligible) that we previously defined when attempting their host associations.
+While testing \texttt{Pröst} on our photometrically-classified sample, we found our associations to be dominated any redshift prior if one was imposed.
+To mitigate this effect, we only use our previously defined priors and likelihoods for fractional offset and absolute magnitude (which has a wide enough range to essentially be negligible) when associating the photometric SN sample.

 We run \texttt{Pröst} on our SN sample using all three surveys, and select the galaxy with the overall highest probability as the true host.
 Typically, the same highest probability host is found in multiple surveys, but there are a few cases where a higher probability faint host is found in DECaLS and not Pan-STARRS.
 We note that the probabilities determined by \texttt{Pröst} are re-normalized relative to each individual survey, and thus a comparison between probabilities in different catalogs in not necessarily trivial.
 However, for the purposes of this study, we find that this method works well. \texttt{Pröst} is typically able to determine host associations in $\approx$few seconds, with the latency dominated by remote catalog queries.